Resisting an Officer

 Additional Resources

 Everything you’ve ever wanted to know about Florida Statute Section 843.02 – A State Attorney wrote this article as legal news for law enforcement.
-The article discusses Florida Statute 843.02, for obstructing or opposing a law enforcement officer.
-Includes information on giving a False Name to Law Enforcement, and the application of these statutes to the various situations faced by police officers and law enforcement officers in Florida.
+The article discusses Florida Statute Section 843.02, for obstructing or opposing a law enforcement officer.
+The article includes information about giving a False Name to Law Enforcement and the application of these statutes to the various situations faced by police officers and law enforcement officers in Florida.

 Finding an Attorney for Obstructing or Opposing an Officer